-Transfer 4573 proposed the same water conveyance system as is proposed in the pending transfer application.
-Ground water was to be injected into the Island Ditch, then injected into the Eastside Canal, then injected into the Big Lost River, then re-diverted through the Munsey ditch to the Parkinson place of use.
+Transfer 4573 proposed the same water conveyance system proposed in the pending transfer application.
+Ground water was to be injected into the Island Canal, then injected into the Big Lost River, then re-diverted through the Munsey Canal to the Parkinson place of use.

-Transfer 4573 was advertised to the public and was protested by a group called the Big Lost River Water Users Association.
+Notice of Transfer 4573 was published, and Transfer 4573 was protested by a group called the Big Lost River Water Users Association.
 The contested transfer application resulted in an administrative hearing, held on November 1, 1995.

 On May 30, 1996, the Department issued a Final Order denying Transfer 4573 ("1996 Order").
-The 1996 Order stated that "Parkinson[] did not satisfy [its] burden of proof regarding issues of injury, enlargement, or local public interest."
+The 1996 Order stated that "Parkinson did not satisfy [its] burden of proof regarding issues of injury, enlargement, or local public interest."
 (1996 Order, page 6).
-"The issues of injury to surface water users caused by a reduction in flows to the Big Lost River and injury to ground water users caused by ground water withdrawals at the location of the proposed point of diversion were not addressed by Parkinson[]."
-(1996 Order, pages 5-6 (emphasis added))
+"The issues of injury to surface water users caused by a reduction in flows to the Big Lost River and injury to ground water users caused by ground water withdrawals at the location of the proposed point of diversion were not addressed by Parkinson."
+(1996 Order, pages 5-6)

 In a post-hearing brief for the pending application, Mr. Speck argued that Transfer 77610 should be dismissed with prejudice under the doctrine of res judicata.
-The Remand Order also raises the question of the applicability of res judicata.
+The Remand Order also raised the question of the applicability of res judicata.